maxmoebus/starter-hugo-academic/content/publication/2024-03-07-TVCG-BeyondSubjectivity/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Berken Utku Demirel
+- Berken Demirel
-- Adnan Harun Dogan,
+- Adnan Dogan
 - Juliete Rossie
 - admin
 - Christian Holz